 McArthur also staged his victims after the murders, posing them in a fur coat with a cigar in between their lips.
 He kept photographs of his victims as well as some of their possessions, for his own “perverted sexual gratification,” Justice McMahon said.

-Police had photos of Kinsman posed naked on top of a fur coat, with a rope around his neck that was attached to a bar wrapped in tape.
+Police found photos of Kinsman posed naked on top of a fur coat, with a rope around his neck that was attached to a bar wrapped in tape.
 That bar was used to increase pressure during strangulation.

 After carrying out the killings, McArthur, a landscaper, dismembered most of his victims and buried them in large garden planters.
 He kept a duffle bag with rope, a bungee cord, duct tape, syringes, zip ties, and a surgical glove in his room.
 He also stashed a fur coat in his car.